From EMC- and Cronin-effects to signals of quark-gluon plasma

 The data of $G_{Sn}(x,Q^2)/G_C(x,Q^2)$ are measured from inelastic $J/\psi$ production by the NM Collaboration in Ref.
-[31], which determine a stronger nuclear antishadowing effect but with a larger uncertainty.
+[65], which determine a stronger nuclear antishadowing effect but with a larger uncertainty.
 Our prediction is presented in Fig.8.

-Comparing with the ESP09 set [13], we predict a more stronger antishadowing effect in the gluon (integrated and unintegrated) distributions of heavy nucleus.
-One of the reasons is that the observed antishadowing effect in the structure functions origins dynamically from the gluon fusions in our model, while in the DGLAP analysis it is partly from the input distributions of the valence quarks [13].
-The second reason is that the $A$-dependent nonlinear terms enhance the effect of the gluon fusion in the heavy nuclei.
+Compared with the ESP09 set [27,28], our works predict a more stronger antishadowing effect in the gluon (integrated and unintegrated) distributions of heavy nucleus.
+One reasons is that the observed antishadowing effect in the structure functions originates dynamically from the gluon fusions in our model, while in the DGLAP analysis the effect is partly from the input distributions of the valence quarks [27,28].
+Another reason is that the $A$-dependent nonlinear terms enhance the effect of the gluon fusion in the heavy nuclei.